logworks/dlog/README.md

 [![Build Status](https://travis-ci.com/logworks/dlog.svg?branch=master)](https://travis-ci.com/logworks/dlog)
 [![Coverage Status](https://coveralls.io/repos/github/logworks/dlog/badge.svg?branch=master)](https://coveralls.io/github/logworks/dlog?branch=master)

-Logging designed for development time.
+Logging focused at development time.

-Tired of typing console.log? - '\$ dlog +' logs all named functions. 'dlog -' removes.
-Runtime dynamic type checking for hard to find bugs.
-Logs as code, not strings.
-Useful for large code base investigation.
-See the execution flows and details fast.
+## Aim :- 100% unobtrusive, zero coding, exploratory logging/debugging.

+    $ dlog +        # logs every named function.
+    $ dlog -        # removes all logs added by dlog +.
+    $ dlog ?        # halts CI if dlog present in code pre-push.

+## V1.0 Key Target Use Case

+### Reusable code walk through execution scenario's to rapidly ramp up new developers to unfamiliar/complex code bases.

+### Rationale ( Unapollageticly Opinionated ) :

+- Execution trumps code.
+Just as rivers trump river banks.
+But this is currently hard to see.
+Dlog is all about making exection flows tanglible and sharable.

-Useful tool for debugging.
-Debuggers run code in a synthetic environment, which can lead to non real behaviours (especially for asynchronous, and time affected operations).
-Try dlog powered up logging instead.
+- Debuggers run code in synthetic environments, which can lead to false positive behaviours (especially for asynchronous, and time affected operations). logging is far more effective (with dlog).

+- Developers need fast, nay immediate tools to explore execution flows.
+Stacktraces are too noisey and irrelevant.

+- Dlog autmates logging for named functions only.
+Named functions are (or should be) the black boxes that matter in any code base. (and if they are not, using Dlog will help refactor to let it be so).

+- Dlog is a raidcal experiment.
+What if such a maligned, over abused utility as console.log holds more lead bullets (not silver), than anyone realised.
+This is Dlog.

-Note Pre-release. [v 0.1.6](#v0.1.6) Usable, still early POC, let us know if you find potentially useful.
+Note Pre-release. [v 0.2.0](#v0.2.0) Usable, still early POC, let us know if you find potentially useful/ input to direction.

 ## quick start